Pylons/pyramid/docs/narr/configuration.rst

 only be run during a direct script execution.

-The ``config = Configurator()`` line above creates an instance of the ``repoze.bfg.configuration.Configurator`` class.
+The ``config = Configurator()`` line above creates an instance of the :class:`repoze.bfg.configuration.Configurator` class.
 The resulting ``config`` object represents an API which the script uses to configure this particular :mod:`repoze.bfg` application.

 .. note::

-   An instance of the ``Configurator`` class is a *wrapper* object which mutates an :term:`application registry` as its methods are called.
+   An instance of the :class:`repoze.bfg.configuration.Configurator` class is a *wrapper* object which mutates an :term:`application registry` as its methods are called.
 An application registry represents the configuration state of a :mod:`repoze.bfg` application.
 The ``Configurator`` is not itself an :term:`application registry`, it is a mechanism used to configure an application registry.
 The underlying application registry object being configured by a ``Configurator`` is available as its ``registry`` attribute.

 Beginning Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~